renanbotasse/javascript-projects/README.md

 <h1>JAVASCRIPT PROJECTS (BEGINNERS)</h1>

 <h3>I - PURPOSE</h3>
-The main objective of this list of little projects was training in Javascript and creating some material for my portfolio.
-These projects are good for the very beginning students and some intermediate.You will see I focus a lot on the javascript but also personalize all the projects, changing the initial proposal for something more interesting.
+The main objective of this list of little projects was training Javascript and creating some material for my portfolio.
+These projects are good for the very beginning students and some intermediate.
+You will see that I focus a lot on the javascript but also personalize all the projects, changing the initial proposal for something more interesting.

 <h3>II - BASE</h3>